google/or-tools/ortools/dotnet/README.md

 ![Legend](doc/legend.svg)

 ### Building All runtime Google.OrTools Package
-Like in the previous scenario, on each targeted OS Platform you can build the coresponding `Google.OrTools.runtime.{rid}.nupkg` package.
+Like in the previous scenario, on each targeted OS Platform you can build the corresponding `Google.OrTools.runtime.{rid}.nupkg` package.

 Simply run on each platform